mpyne-navy/ade-example/instructions/OPNAVINST 6110.1J.md

     1. Administration.
 The PRT shall only be administered by designated and certified CFLs and trained ACFLs.
 All personnel participating in the PRT shall wear Navy PTU.
     2. Participation.
-Member is medically cleared to participate in the PRT and the BCA is passed.
+The member must be medically cleared to participate in the PRT.
     3. Alternate Cardio Events.
 The swim, elliptical and bike are alternate cardio events.
 Participation in an alternative cardio-respiratory event is not an entitlement.
 The